Q: How have recent events affected supCAT?

 The short answer is that supCATs are built right here in small town Wisco.

 The longer answer is that I'm not interested in going down a high volume, wholesale / retail, sales path.
-My interest is in creating hand made, wood, hybrid paddleboards. aka supCATs.
+My interest is in creating hand built, wood, hybrid paddleboards. aka supCATs.
 Call them catasups or supcats or padasups.
-These boards are part catamaran and part paddleboard, and made to order after talking with the buyer about their design ideas.
+These boards are part catamaran and part paddleboard, and built to order after talking with the buyer about their design ideas.
 Emphasis on hand crafted and wood.